mvaganov/thinkwithtools/curriculum.md

 ## Section 4: Trust, Persuasion, and AI Reviews
 <!-- ~84-104 min -->
 <details><summary>Review Products That Don't Exist</summary><ul>
-<li> <i>(2 min)</i> Before reviewing assignments from the previous class, ask the students to make note of what is inspiring or pusuasive about the web pages.
+<li><i>(2 min)</i> Before reviewing assignments from the previous class, ask the students to make note of what is inspiring or pusuasive about the web pages.
 Also ask them to be ready to explain what they removed/replaced from the LLM generated content.
-<li> <i>(20 min)</i> Review the pages with students, asking each one about how they altered the LLM output.
+<li><i>(20 min)</i> Review the pages with students, asking each one about how they altered the LLM output.
 After the review, discuss what the most pursuasive and inspiring things about the pages.
 Did the AI output surprise anyone?
 </ul></details>
 <details><summary>Use AI to generate fake review sites (good/bad reviews)</summary><ul>
-<li> <i>(20 min)</i> In class exercise: Have an LLM generate a fake reviews site with fake reveiws, possibly for a class favorite from the Products That Don't Exist.
+<li><i>(20 min)</i> In class exercise: Have an LLM generate a fake reviews site with fake reveiws, possibly for a class favorite from the Products That Don't Exist.
 Have the LLM include good reviews and bad reviews.
 Generate the fake review text seperately from the page.
 Use at least 3 different prompts, with specific outcomes.
 For example:<ul>
-  <li> "Write 5 negative and 5 positive reviews for [product name], which is [product description]."
+  <li>"<code>Write 5 negative and 5 positive reviews for [product name], which is [product description].</code>"
-  <li> "Create a detailed product review of [product name], praising the nuanced quaility of the product design, and complaining about integration with a related niche product."
+  <li> "<code>Create a detailed product review of [product name], praising the nuanced quaility of the product design, and complaining about integration with a related niche product.</code>"
-  <li> "Review [product name] with a superfluously positive perspective, giving detailed affirmations of it's design and fit for purpose.
-The last 10% of the review should reveal a hilarious usecase that the product is not at all intended for, but the reviewer is apparently satisfied with."
+  <li> "<code>Review [product name] with a superfluously positive perspective, giving detailed affirmations of it's design and fit for purpose.
+The last 10% of the review should reveal a hilarious usecase that the product is not at all intended for, but the reviewer is apparently satisfied with.</code>"
 </ul>
-<li> <i>(2 min)</i> share the most extreme review written by an LLM.
+<li><i>(2 min)</i> share the most extreme review written by an LLM.
 </ul></details>
 <details><summary>Discuss trustworthiness and patterns in reviews</summary><ul>
-<li> <i>(15 min)</i> Discuss any patterns you can recognize in the reviews.
+<li><i>(15 min)</i> Discuss any patterns you can recognize in the reviews.
 Which reviews seem the most trustworthy?
 Does everyone in class have the same opinions?
 </ul></details>
 <details><summary>Meta-exercise: AI reviewing AI reviews</summary><ul>
 <li> <i>(5 min)</i> Have the AI review a product based using other AI reviews as input.
 Is the most recent AI review (the one based on other AI reviews) strange at all?
 Is there anything factually wrong in the latest review when compared to the original product?